ahmetburakozturk/iPhone-Calculator-Programmatic-UI/README.md

 # iPhone-Calculator-Programmatic-UI
-iPhone Calculator Clone Project with Swift
+iPhone Calculator Clone Project with Swift UIKit

-Hello everyone, I am currently learning swift and I made this iPhone Calculator Clone App with programmatic UI Everything's working fine, I checked some technical calculating problems and fixed them.
+Hello everyone, I am currently learning swift and I made this iPhone Calculator Clone App with programmatic UI.
+Everything's working fine, I checked some technical calculating problems and fixed them.
 I will be happy if you feedback to me about the problems which you found in the app.